mschellenger96/Baseball_Analysis/README.md

 Following is a description of my analysis of results from the 2016 season.

+App1:
-All data is from right handed hitters vs right handed pitchers with min.
+	Data is from right handed hitters vs right handed pitchers with min.
 200 PA from the 2016 season.

-App1:
-######
 	- Does exit velocity correlate with other outcome statistics?
 			-r_squared woba:  0.193797297198
 			-r_squared xwoba:  0.436675012661